 Each student is provided with a timetable for their program upon their arrival in Ireland.
 This timetable will include the holiday period they have selected.
 The student must then attend classes based on this timetable, and this timetable may not be altered.

-Students on sick leave must send an email to the Director of Studies on the first day of sickness and each day subsequently, together with a certificate from the doctor on the first day returning to the College
+Students on sick leave must send an email to the school at email@example.com on the first day of sickness and each day subsequently, together with a certificate from the doctor on the first day returning to the College

 Review of Programmes/Learner Feedback